-Jenn at Down Shiloh Road has the BEST collection seen above.
+Jenn at Down Shiloh Road has one of the BEST thermos collections.
 I personally love the white and aqua combination.

-Arrange Stacks of Vintage Books for Any Holiday Vignette
+Arrange Stacks of Vintage Books for Christmas Decor

 Vintage books can be added to any Christmas vignette for that perfect finishing touch.
-These gorgeous books from Jaysworld are one of the best ways to add interest to any holiday decor.
+They are one of the best ways to add interest to any holiday decor vignette.

 Another great way to use vintage books this holiday is by mixing them in with your Christmas tablescapes.
 And the best part is that they are a perfect way to add height to any vignette.

-Fill Your Vintage Stoneware Crock With a Mini Tree or Greenery
+Vintage Christmas Kitchen Decor: Fill a Vintage Stoneware Crock With a Mini Tree or Greenery

 Thrifted stoneware crocks are a great find for the holidays and can be used as a small tree container.
 You can find vintage crocks at most thrift shops these days.

-Add Christmas Character with Vintage Galvanized Buckets and Pails
+Vintage Galvanized Buckets and Pails as Christmas Decorations

 They are one of the best ways to show off your small trees.
 In fact, vintage galvanized pails, buckets, and tubs can all make great containers for any Christmas tree, depending on the size.